 Watch webinar recording below

-The last of our Enable Conservation Tillage project webinars looks at blackgrass and sterile brome control on three of our ECT focus farmers and how the identification of resistant grassweeds on these farms will affect their management strategies
+The final Enable Conservation Tillage (ECT) project webinar looked at blackgrass and sterile brome control on three ECT focus farmers and how the identification of resistant grassweeds on these farms will affect their management strategies.

 - Blackgrass and sterile brome control in non-inversion tillage systems